akibhaider/Pomodoro_Timer/README.md

 2. **Short Breaks**: After each work session, a short break is automatically activated to give you a quick rest.
 3. **Long Breaks**: After completing a set number of work sessions (usually 4), a long break is activated to help you relax more thoroughly.
 4. **Switch Timers**: You can manually switch between work and break timers as needed for a flexible and uninterrupted workflow.
-5. **Pause Anytime**: If you need to stop working or take a break, you can pause the timer at any time.

 ## Who Can Benefit?